ThejKishore/demo/README.md

     1) Spring Rest : the ContactRSImpl in the com.kish.rs.service
     2) Spring JDBC Template:  the ContactJdbcTemplate in the com.kish.xdoc.dbo.template
     3) Spring Security: the WebSecurityConfig in the com.kish.xdoc.sec
-    4) Spring MCV : the WelcomeController in the com.kish.xdoc.web.controller
+    4) Spring MVC : the WelcomeController in the com.kish.xdoc.web.controller
     5) Jquery and Datatable : in welcome.jsp and in resources/static/js